Conviction overturned in 1981 rape of author Alice Sebold

 “The Lovely Bones,” about the rape and murder of a teenage girl, won the American Booksellers Association Book of the Year Award for Adult Fiction in 2003 and was made into a movie starring Saoirse Ronan, Susan Sarandon and Stanley Tucci.

-Tim Mucciante, who has a production company called Red Badge Films, had signed on as executive producer of the film but became skeptical of Broadwater’s guilt when the first draft of the script came out because it differed so much from the book.

-“I started poking around and trying to figure out what really happened here,” Mucciante told The Associated Press on Tuesday.
+“I started poking around and trying to figure out what really happened here,” Mucciante told the AP on Tuesday.

-Mucciante said that after dropping out of the project he hired a private investigator, who put him in touch with Hammond and Melissa Swartz of the Syracuse-based firm CDH Law.
+Mucciante said that after dropping out of the project earlier this year he hired a private investigator, who put him in touch with Hammond and Melissa Swartz of the Syracuse-based firm CDH Law.

 Hammond and Swartz credited Fitzpatrick for taking a personal interest in the case and understanding that scientific advances have cast doubt on the use of hair analysis, the only type of forensic evidence that was produced at Broadwater’s trial to link him to Sebold’s rape.

-The fate of “Lucky” the film was unclear in light of Broadwater’s exoneration.
-Messages seeking comment were left with Netflix and with Jonathan Bronfman of Toronto-based JoBro Productions, who took over as executive producer.
+The fate of the film adaptation of “Lucky” was unclear in light of Broadwater’s exoneration.
+A messages seeking comment was left with its new executive producer, Jonathan Bronfman of Toronto-based JoBro Productions.

 Sebold wrote in “Lucky” that when she was informed that she’d picked someone other than the man she’d previously identified as her rapist, she said the two men looked “almost identical.”

-Note: This story has been corrected to delete a reference to Netflix being involved in the adaptation of “Lucky.”
-A spokesperson for Netflix says “Lucky” is not Netflix’s project.